"Endangered Wolves" Lunch & Learn Lecture on Wednesday, October 8

 February 26 CLE Lecture: Stephen Farris and Steve Hernandez to Discuss U.S. Supreme Court Case Texas v.
 New Mexico.

-The Utton Center and the Natural Resources and Environmental Law Program will host an evening CLE lecture featuring Stephen R. Farris, Assistant Attorney General of New Mexico and Director, Water, Environment and Utilities Division, and Steven L. Hernandez, Esq. of the Law Offices of Steven L. Hernandez in Las Cruces, discussing the Supreme Court case of Texas v.
+On February 26, the Utton Center and the Natural Resources and Environmental Law Program hosted a CLE lecture featuring Stephen R. Farris, Assistant Attorney General of New Mexico and Director, Water, Environment and Utilities Division, and Steven L. Hernandez, Esq. of the Law Offices of Steven L. Hernandez in Las Cruces, discussing the Supreme Court case of Texas v.
 New Mexico and other ongoing Rio Grande water cases.

 Correlative Rights Doctrine in Oil and Gas Jurisprudence